spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 Set variables at build-time for yourself
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A few packages require their users to set some environment variables in order to be configured and built correctly.
-Spack permits you to accomplish this using the :py:func:`setup_environment <spack.package.PackageBase.setup_environment>` function.
+Spack provides a way to manipulate a package's build time and run time environments using the :py:func:`setup_environment <spack.package.PackageBase.setup_environment>` function.
 Let's try to see how it works by completing the ``elpa`` package: